UKCloud/documentation/articles/shared/shared-how-license-red-hat.md

 ---
 title: How to bring your own Red Hat licensing
 description: Outlines the options for Red Hat licencing and how to use your own licensing
-services: vmware
+services: shared-services
-author: Steve Hall
+author: shall
-reviewer: Sue Highmoor
+reviewer: shighmoor
 lastreviewed: 22/10/2019
 toc_rootlink: How To
 toc_sub1: